Great questions to ask in a performance review for managers and employees

 People generally want to feel like their work is going somewhere.
 After all, when was the last time you heard someone say the words "dead-end job" like they were a good thing?

 Some really great questions to ask in a performance review are the ones concerning an employee's journey of personal development.
-While these questions can be as blunt as asking about their expectations of promotion, they can also come in the form of asking about the skills they want to develop, or areas they want to improve.
+Questions can be as blunt as asking about their expectations of promotion.
+But they can also come in the form of asking about the skills they want to develop, or areas they want to improve.
 One of the most commonly quotes statistics supporting this approach is that 65% of employees want more feedback.

-- What do they want to achieve with their career?: Your employees were probably asked something along these lines in their job interview, but it's still worth touching on.
+Your employees were probably asked something along these lines in their job interview, but it's still worth touching on.
 People's long-term goals can change, especially if they've been with an organisation for a long time.
-Taking an interest in your employee's personal development is a great way to get them engaged in their role and aligned with company objectives.
+Try taking more of an interest in your employee's personal development.
+It's a great way to get them engaged in their role and aligned with company objectives.

-- Are there any new skills they want to develop?: Whether it's getting to grips with a new computer application or developing leadership skills, driven employees have things they want to learn.
-It's an important conversation to have because as their manager, you're best positioned to facilitate their growth.
-Another plus is that if an employee is unsure of their long-term career aims, developing individual skills can help them work those out.
+Whether it's getting to grips with a new computer application or developing leadership skills, driven employees have things they want to learn.
+It's an important conversation to have.
+That's because, as their manager, you're best positioned to facilitate their growth.
+Another plus is that, if an employee is unsure of their long-term career aims, developing individual skills can help them work those out.

-- In which areas do they want to improve?: This is another area where phrasing really matters because you're basically asking your employee to highlight their own weaknesses.
-As their manager, you may already have an idea of where they need to improve, but this question will help to establish a shared understanding.
+This is another area where phrasing really matters because you're basically asking your employee to highlight their own weaknesses.
+As their manager, you may already have an idea of where they need to improve.
+But this question will help to establish a shared understanding.

 Great questions for employees to ask in a performance review

-While this article is mainly aimed at managers, we thought we'd close with a few brief suggestions for employees to keep in mind, too.
+This article is mainly aimed at managers.
+But we thought we'd close with a few brief suggestions for employees to keep in mind, too.
 Here are some great questions to ask in a performance review for employees: